catka/m2gi-mobile/README.md

 + A user can choose a location of a todo with specifying an address in the todo form.
 + An API call to is used to geocode the address and the lat and long are saved as a GeoPoint in firebase.
-+ If the owner/sharing user views the todo, they will be able to calculate how far away they are from the Todo location using the Capacitor geolocation plugin.
++ If the owner/sharing user views the todo, they will be able to estimate how far away they are from the Todo location using the Capacitor geolocation plugin and comparing with the GeoPoint.
++ There is also non-native link to open the location with google maps on the to-do details page.

 positionstack.com was used instead of the google geocoder as the first 25,000 calls a free.
 Even though there is a free amount with the google geocoder we found two issues with it:
 + The geocoder plugin is only supported with cordova which should be avoided with new ionic applications